Frequently Asked Questions about Everbrite, ProtectaClear and metal restoration.

 - Refinishing with Everbrite is economical due to the high coverage rate and longevity of the coating.
 The cost for the material is between 17 and 47 cents per square foot depending on volume.
 Labor is less expensive than painting because there is no masking necessary.

 Can I use Everbrite Coatings on grandfather clocks, pendulums, weights etc.?

 - Thank you for the question.
 Yes, ProtectaClear is recommended for protection of the brass and other components on your clocks.
 Especially by the ocean where you get salt air corrosion, this is very important.
 Another benefit is that ProtectaClear is practically weightless and will not affect the performance.
 The weight of the dry film is 0.0003 lbs. per square foot.

 How can I remove Everbrite or ProtectaClear?

-- If you mess up the application or get an Everbrite Coating on a surface that you didn't mean to get it on like window glass, the coating can be removed with xylene or other solvents like lacquer thinner or denatured alcohol.
+- If you mess up the application or get an Everbrite Coating on a surface that you didn't mean to get it on like window glass, the coating can be removed with xylene or other solvents.
 Make sure to test an area of the surface to make sure that the solvent will not harm it.